matthewmejia-BA/FetchTakeHomeProject/README.md

 You will notice in my project it shows that it was written by BrilyanteApps, which is my business.
 I am a sole proprietor, all the work in this project was done by me, Matthew Mejia.

 Insight: It was fun to build this app using modern async/await, SwiftUI, and Swift 6.
 Constraints: Time.
-I wish I could continue working on this, but I know I would just go down a rabbit hole trying make everything perfect.
+I wish I could continue working on this, but I know I would just go down a rabbit hole trying make everything perfect (like UI aesthetics)